• Join the Club!

 Instructions

-• In a large nonstick skillet, cook the ground meat until it’s no longer pink, breaking up the chunks with a wooden spoon.
+• In a large nonstick skillet, place the turkey, paprika, and garlic.
+Cook the ground meat until it’s no longer pink, breaking up the chunks with a wooden spoon.
 This should take about seven minutes.

 • Add the peppers and green onions, and continue cooking until they are tender, about three minutes.